AnalogFeelings/AnalogFeelings/README.md

 ### Hi there!
-Im AestheticalZ, but you can call me Nora.
+Im Analog Feelings, but you can call me Nora.
 [![](https://visitcount.itsvg.in/api?id=AestheticalZ&label=Profile%20Views&color=0&icon=5&pretty=true)](https://visitcount.itsvg.in)

 I'm a programmer girl who loves C#, messing around with Windows components and old computers.
 Windows 2000 is the most stable Windows version to date, change my mind.
+By the way, I was called AestheticalZ before.

 - 👤 **Pronouns**: she/her
 - 🗣️ **Languages**: 🍵 English, 🥘Spanish